Port Royal: Earthquake of 1692

 The town grew rapidly, reaching a population of around 6,500 people and approximately 2,000 dwellings, by 1692.
 As land on which to build diminished, it became common practice to either fill in areas of water and build new infrastructure on top of it, or simply build buildings taller.
-Buildings gradually became heavier as the residents adopted the brick style homes of their native England.
+Buildings gradually became heavier as the residents adopted the brick-style homes of their native England.
 Some urged the population to adopt the low, wooden building style of the previous Spanish inhabitants, but many refused.
 In the end, all of these separate factors contributed to the impending disaster.

-On 7 June 1692, a devastating earthquake hit the city causing most of its northern section to be lost – and with it many of the town's houses and other buildings.
-Many of the forts were destroyed, as well; Fort Charles survived, but Forts James and Carlisle sank into the sea, Fort Rupert became a large region of water, and great damage was done to an area known as Morgan's Line.
+On 7 June 1692, a devastating earthquake hit the city causing most of its northern section to be lost, and with it many of the town's houses and other buildings.
+Many of the forts were destroyed, as well.
+Fort Charles survived, but Forts James and Carlisle sank into the sea, Fort Rupert became a large region of water, and great damage was done to an area known as Morgan's Line.

 Although the earthquake hit the entire island of Jamaica, the citizens of Port Royal were at a greater risk of death due to the perilous sand, falling buildings, and the tsunami that followed.
 Though the local authorities tried to remove or sink all of the corpses from the water, they were unsuccessful; some simply got away from them, while others were trapped in places that were inaccessible.
 Improper housing, a lack of medicine or clean water, and the fact that most of the survivors were homeless led to many people dying of malignant fevers.
 The earthquake and tsunami killed between 1,000 and 3,000 people combined, nearly half the city's population.
-Disease ran rampant in the next several months, claiming an estimated 2,000 additional lives.
+Disease ran rampant in the next several months, killing an estimated 2,000 additional people.

 The historical Jamaica earthquake of 7 June 1692 can be dated closely not only by date, but by time of day as well.
 This is documented by recovery from the sea floor in the 1960s of a pocket watch stopped at 11:43 a.m., recording the time of the devastating earthquake.